 Scouting out royalty-free sample scripts that align with your preferred style of vocal delivery or show off your extensive range are also favorable (and hassle-free) routes to take.
 Take a look at Voices.com’s catalogue of free sample scripts!

 The model that many voice talent use to edit their voice over demos is based upon the analog tradition of sending agents voice acting demo reels that showcased the actor’s strongest spots in a variety of vocal styles.
-In today’s world, this process takes place entirely online, and instead of compiling a number of different niches into a single audio track, some actors prefer to edit each niche into their own mp3 files, each of which last no longer than 30 seconds.
+In today’s world, this entire process happens online, and instead of putting a number of different niches into a single audio track, some actors prefer to edit each niche into their own MP3 files, each of which last no longer than 30 seconds.
 When clients are listening through the demo reels of prospective actors worth casting, they will click away if they haven’t identified what they’re looking for in the first 15 seconds.

 Being concise and punchy with your voice over demo is crucial.
-If you’re incorporating new segments into your demo when you’re updating it, be sure to remove others that no longer best showcase your capabilities.
+If you’re adding new spots into your demo when you’re updating it, be sure to remove others that no longer best showcase your capabilities.
 You should aim for a runtime of 1 minute or 1:10, and never exceed 90 seconds.

-Once you have produced a masterful demo that you’re happy with and which shows off your talents, publish it on your own voice acting site, and make sure to promote it widely to give it the best chance of falling into the hands of the next casting director who could hire you.
+Once you have produced a demo that you’re happy with and which shows off your talents, publish it on your own voice acting site and Voices.com profile, making sure to promote it widely and give your demo its best chance of falling into the hands (and ears) of the next casting director who could hire you.
 Do not, however, send out your demo unsolicited to a massive email list.

 In addition to updating your demo file on Voices.com, update the description in your profile to indicate your specialities and the type of voice work you’re interested in doing.
 When you place a great deal of effort into keeping your voice over demo polished and up-to-date, you are bound to start booking more jobs and have a greater chance of establishing yourself within the industry.